firebase/quickstart-js/moderator-gcf/README.md

 Then open [http://localhost:5000](http://localhost:5000)

-You'll see a working Guestbook.
+You'll see a working Guestbook app.
 Simply add some messages and they should appear in the card below.

-The GCF haven't been deployed yet so they are not active.
-Once we've deployed the GCF in the next step offensive messages will be moderated server side.
+The Cloud Function hasn't been deployed yet so they are not active.
+Once we've deployed the Cloud Function in the next step offensive messages will be moderated server side.

 ## Deploy the app to prod